Nasi kerabu: Origin and distribution

 In terms of its composition, nasi kerabu is similar to a number of other Malaysian national dish, in particular, nasi ulam, in which a portion of rice is also supplemented with vegetable salad and some other side dishes, and even considered as a kind of the latter.
 However, the fundamental value of nasi kerabu is the bright colour of rice is achieved through the use of natural food colouring - flowers of the trifoliate clitoria (Clitoria ternatea), which is native to Southeast Asia.

-Nasi kerabu is a traditional dish of the northeastern coast of West Malaysia, primarily in the states of Kelantan and Terengganu, from where it spread to the other regions of the country by the beginning of the 21st century, as well as to neighbouring Singapore.
+Nasi kerabu is a traditional dish of the northeastern coast of the Malay Peninsula, primarily in the Malaysian states of Kelantan and Terengganu, from where it spread to the other regions of the country by the beginning of the 21st century, as well as to neighbouring Singapore.
 This dish is also very popular in the adjacent regions of southern Thailand, populated mainly by Malays, among whom there are separatist sentiments.
-Due to the latter circumstance, nasi kerabu is often perceived in this area not only as the most important culinary speciality, but also as one of the informal symbols of ethnic identity and connection with Malaysia.
-This point is reflected, in particular, in the book of Malaysian journalist, publicist and documentary filmmaker Zan Azlee, Operation Nasi Kerabu: Finding Patani in an Islamic Insurgency.
-Among the Thai-speaking population of Southern Thailand, nasi kerabu is known by the name khao-yam (ข้าวยำ).
+Due to the latter circumstance, nasi kerabu is often perceived in this area not only as the most important culinary speciality, but also as one of the informal symbols of Malay ethnic identity and connection with similar peoples in Malaysia.